-Figure 2.1 (Quick Start Error page)

-By default the ADSL Router has being configured to PPP connection and user would only need to enter the username and password (as specified by the local ISP) to make connection to the Internet.
+The first screen (Figure 2) that appears (after the log in screen) is the Quick Start screen.
+By default the ADSL Router has being configured to PPP connection and user would only need to enter the username and password (as specified by the local ISP) to make connection to the internet.

-The Quick Start page is meant for basic users whom only require easy and seamless connectivity to the Internet without worrying about any other advance configuration setting.
-If you are in doubt for what content to enter for the Protocol, VPI and VCI, please contact your Service Provider for details.
+The Quick Start page is meant for basic users whom only require easy and seamless connectivity to the internet without worrying about any other advance configuration setting.